Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

-Different jobs may have a different number of operations, each with its own processing time on a specific machine.
+Different jobs may have varying numbers of operations, each with its own processing time on a specific machine.
 This paper focuses on a special case of \ac{DFJSP} where operations of the same job can be performed on machines in geographically distributed factories, which means that the distance between machines should be considered when generating the job schedule.

 In the \ac{DFJSP} the following constraints are considered: